Official websites use .gov

 For DoD contractors, if the standard DFARS contract clauses are used (in particular DFARS 252.227-7014) then the contractor who developed the software retains the copyright to the software and has the right to release it to others, even if the software was developed exclusively with government funds.
 In some cases a DoD contractor may be required to transfer copyright to the government for works produced under contract (see DFARS 252.227-7020).
 If this is the case, then the contractor cannot release the software as OSS without permission, because the contractor doesn’t own the copyright.

 Contractors for other federal agencies may have a different process to use, but after going through a process they can often release such software as open source software.
 If the contract includes the typical FAR 52.227-14 (Rights in data - general) clause, without any special alternatives or additions, then the contractor must make a written request for permission to assert copyright in works containing data first produced under the contract.
-As described in FAR 27.404-3, a contracting officer would generally grant such a request.
+As described in FAR 27.404-3(a)(2), a contracting officer should grant such a request only “when [that] will enhance appropriate dissemination or use” but release as open source software would typically qualify as a justification for enhanced dissemination and use.
 Certain FAR clause alternatives (such as FAR 52.227-17) require the contractor to assign the copyright to the government.
-Again, if this is the case, then the contractor cannot release the software as OSS without permission, because the contractor doesn't own the copyright.
+Again, if this is the case, then the contractor cannot release the software as OSS without permission, because the contractor doesn’t own the copyright.

 There are many alternative clauses in the FAR and DFARS, and specific contracts can (and often do) have different agreements on who has which rights to software developed under a government contract.
 The FAR and DFARS specifically permit different agreements to be struck (within certain boundaries).
 Thus, if there is an existing contract, you must check the contract to determine the specific situation; the text above merely describes common cases.